Alternative Choices for You

-AirVPN accepts payment via PayPal and an impressively wide range of payment processors, meaning that users in parts of the world otherwise often discriminated against when making international payments should encounter no problems when purchasing a subscription.
-It also accepts payment via not only Bitcoin, but also via almost any other cryptocurrency you care to name.
+AirVPN accepts payment via PayPal and an impressively wide range of payment processors, meaning that users in parts of the world, otherwise often discriminated against when making international payments, should encounter no problems when purchasing a subscription.
+It also accepts payment via not only Bitcoin but also via almost any other cryptocurrency you can think of.

 Ease of use